Richardxxxxxxx/XGBoost/README.md

-Details of using XGBoost in SPark.
+Details of using XGBoost in Spark.

+more details can be refer to https://github.com/dmlc/xgboost

-Including enviroment preparation and version requirement
+Using XGBoost 0.7 as base, including enviroment preparation and version requirement.

+file structure:

+environment: about enviroment preparation

+package: about creating jvm packages

+test: testing my packages are correctly created